 - 3 tbsp.
 Instant Vanilla Pudding Mix

-- For Dough: Adjust the oven rack to the lower-middle position and heat the oven to 200°.
-When the oven is preheated to 200°, turn it off.
-Line an 8-in. square baking pan with foil.
-Grease the foil and a medium sized bowl.
+- For the Dough: Adjust oven rack to the lower-middle position.
+Preheat oven to 200°.
+When the oven has preheated, turn it off and keep the door closed.
+Line an 8 inch square baking pan with parchment.
+Grease the parchment and a medium sized bowl.
+Set aside.

-- In the bowl of a mixer fitted with the paddle attachment, mix milk and yeast on low speed until the yeast dissolves.
-Add sugar, eggs, vanilla, salt, and flour and mix until combined.
-Increase the speed to medium-low and add butter, one piece at a time, until incorporated, then continue mixing for 5 minutes.
-Transfer batter prepared bowl, cover with plastic, and place in the warmed oven.
-Let the dough rise until it has doubled in size, about 30 minutes.
-Spread the dough into the prepared pan.
-Heat oven to 350°.
+- In the bowl of a stand mixer fitted with the paddle attachment, mix the milk and yeast on low speed until the yeast dissolves.
+Add ¼ cup sugar, 2 eggs, ½ tsp. vanilla, salt, and bread flour.
+Mix until combined.
+Increase the speed to medium-low and add 6 tbsp. of butter, one piece at a time, until incorporated.
+Continue to mix for 5 minutes.

-- For Topping: In the bowl of a mixer fitted with a paddle attachment, beat the sugar, butter, and cream cheese on medium speed until light and fluffy, about 2 minutes.
-Reduce speed to low and add corn syrup, egg, and vanilla until combined.
-Add flour and pudding mix and continue mixing until just incorporated.
+- For the Topping: Preheat oven to 350°.
+In the bowl of a stand mixer fitted with the paddle attachment, beat the remaining ½ cup sugar, 4 tbsp. butter, and cream cheese on medium speed until light and fluffy, about 2 minutes.
+Reduce speed to low and add the corn syrup, remaining egg, and 1 tsp. vanilla.
+Beat until combined.
+Add the all-purpose flour and pudding mix.
+Blend until just incorporated.
 Portion dollops of topping evenly over batter, then spread into an even layer.

-- Once oven is fully heated, bake until exterior is golden and center of topping is just beginning to color.
-The center will still jiggle slightly when you shake the pan, about 25 minutes.
+- Bake until exterior is golden and center of topping is just beginning to color, about 25 minutes.
+Note that the center will still jiggle slightly when the pan is shook so do not overbake.
 Cool in the pan at least 3 hours.
-Use the foil overhang to lift the cake out of the pan.
-Dust the cake with some confectioner’s sugar.
-Serve.
-If the entire cake is not completely consumed at once the cake can be refrigerated for 2 days.
+Use the overhang of the parchment to lift the cake out of the pan.
+Dust the cake with confectioners’ sugar.
+Serve immediately.
+If the entire cake is not consumed, it can be refrigerated for 2 days